Third-round Interview Questions

 - Second round interviews help you know more candidates’ skills and assess their role-specific qualities.

-- Third round interview helps you to understand if candidates would be a great fit or not just to the particular position but the entire company.
+- Third round interview helps you to understand if candidates would be a great fit or not just for the particular position but the entire company.

 For the third-round interview, ask situational and competency-based interview questions to check how candidates handle challenging situations.
 Find candidates who: